FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 ## Output and non-aligned data

 There's another crossbar to worry about as well.
 The one which places data at the other end of the stream.
 Output configuration is the other way around in terms of the 2 phases.
 The position is chosen first and the chunk is chosen second.
-But in the chunk selection instead of choosing from which chunk the integer comes from you choose to which chunk the integer will be placed to.
+But in the chunk selection instead of choosing the chunk the integer comes **from** you choose the chunk the integer will be placed **to**.

 Let's continue with the example we ended with at the input side.
 Here we can start seeing a slight complication.
 Since we don't want any garbage data between the records we won't have aligned data in the buffers any more after removing some of the data columns from the original table.
 Every record won't start from position 0 in the chunk which ID is equal to element/16.
+Therefore the end result will look similar to modulo scheduling.

 We can see first the position selection and then the chunk selection configuration tables below.
-One thing you can notice is that the chunk selection table would be the same for the input if the table originally started with records which size is 29 integers.
+One thing you can notice is that the chunk selection table would be the same for the input if the table originally started with records whose size would have been 29 integers.
 And we are still configuring 512 integers because of the following calculations:

 ```
 512/29 = ~17.7